launchscout/live_state/README.md

   def id(_), do: "random_id"
 end
 ```
-3. Create you channel using the `LiveState.Channel` behaviour:
+3. Create your channel using the `LiveState.Channel` behaviour:

 ```elixir
 defmodule MyAppWeb.Channel do